vulogov/zbus/README.md

 I've picked several "off-the-shelf" software solutions to deliver a proof-of-concept for the federated observability platform.

-* Zabbix is a battle-tested open-source observability platform that can handle sophisticated data collection, alert generation, and escalations.
+* [Zabbix](https://www.zabbix.com) is a battle-tested open-source observability platform that can handle sophisticated data collection, alert generation, and escalations.
 What is essential for my POC provides me with a simple yet effective way to catch telemetry, alerts, and other generated artifacts.

-* Zenoh is a well-tested peer-to-peer networking solution with a simple and effective API and existing plugins that support data's "storage and delivery" to multiple subscribers.
+* [Zenoh](https://www.zenoh.io) is a well-tested peer-to-peer networking solution with a simple and effective API and existing plugins that support data's "storage and delivery" to multiple subscribers.
 Out of all the pub/sub solutions that exist, I've chosen a particularly peer-to-peer solution that will help create complex observability solutions.

 And to make those components "act together," I've created two "missed" software components.

-* zbus is a command-line tool that provides all necessary interfacing between Zabbix and Zenoh.
+* [zbus](https://github.com/vulogov/zbus) is a command-line tool that provides all necessary interfacing between Zabbix and Zenoh.

-* zbus_zabbix_module is a loadable module that you can load in Zabbix Agent and, through that agent, query data stored in a Zenoh peer-to-peer network.
+* [zabbix_zbus_module](https://github.com/vulogov/zabbix_zbus_module) is a loadable module that you can load in Zabbix Agent and, through that agent, query data stored in a Zenoh peer-to-peer network.

 ## How to start Zenoh server ?